jfishe/ctags_markdown/README.md

 # ctags_markdown

-[Universal Ctags][Universal Ctags] parser for Markdown tags in various formats.
+[Universal Ctags] parser for Markdown tags in various formats.

 Commas are not allowed because they separate array elememts.
 `[a-zA-Z0-9]` may start a tag.